March 18th – March 25th – Fully Booked

 • Travel visas

-• Alcoholic/soft drinks and extra mineral water
+• Alcoholic/soft drinks and extra mineral water, sundry items and tips

 • Extra excursions and personal expenses